diegodslima/NCYPred/README.md

 ### Datasets
 The dataset used to train NCYPred is available in: /dataset/dataset-NCYPred/

 Full dataset:
-Rfam-5000-undersample-full-dataset.csv
+Rfam-5000-undersample-full-dataset.csv.
-Training set: training-set-rfam-corrected.csv
+Training set: training-set-rfam-corrected.csv.
-Validation set: validation-set-rfam-corrected.csv
+Validation set: validation-set-rfam-corrected.csv.
-Species count: species-count.xlsx
+Species count: species-count.xlsx.

 The nRC-dataset used in this work is available in: /dataset/dataset-nRC/